JustABearOz/OhMyPosh-CoolTheme/README.md

 ## Installation
 Follow the installation instructions from [Oh-My-Posh](https://github.com/JanDeDobbeleer/oh-my-posh) to install Oh-My-Posh

 From powershell, Run the script install.ps1.
-This will copy cool.psm1 into the theme directory specified by ```$GitPromptSettings.MyThemesLocation```
+This will copy cool.psm1 into the theme directory specified by ```$ThemeSettings.MyThemesLocation```

 Edit your powershell profile to include
 ```